GreenPG/ObsidianVault/inbox/2024-09-03_Qt-Model-View-Programming.md

 Views also handle navigation between items, and some aspects of item selection.
 It also implement basic user interface features, such as context menus and drag and drop.
 A view can provide default editing facilities for items, or it may work with a delegate to provide a custom editor.

+A view can be constructed without a model, but a model must be provided before it can display useful information.
+Views keep track of the items that the user selected through the use of selections which can be maintained separately for each view, or share between multiple views.

+Some views display header as well as items.
+Thes are also implemented by a view class, **QHeaderView**.
+Headers usually access the same model as the view that contains them.
+They retrieve data from the model using the headerData() funcition, and usually display header information in the form of a label.
+New headers can be subclassed from the **QHeaderView** class to provide more specialized label for view.